• Skip to main content

 Ready to spend some time in the great outdoors?
 Here are a few tips to get the maximum benefits:

-1. Ditch the artificial light: The studies all noted the biggest benefit from camping away from all artificial light, including flashlights.
+1. Ditch the artificial light: The studies all noted the biggest benefit of camping away from all artificial light, including flashlights.
 Stick to natural light sources like a campfire, candles, and natural lanterns to avoid the bright LED flashlights.

-4. Get good gear: Few things are worse than being caught in a tent that leaks during a rainstorm.
+5. Get good gear: Few things are worse than being caught in a tent that leaks during a rainstorm.
 Invest in some good camping gear and it will last for years.

 Ways to Get (Some) of the Benefits of Camping While at Home